quincejuan1234/Relocating-Loader/README.md

 ## 1. Project Overview

-This project implements a **relocating loader** for the SIC architecture, with optional SICXE support, in ISO C17.
+This project implements a **relocating loader** for the SIC architecture, with optional SICXE support, in C.

 The loader: